Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 `checksec --file=baby-pwn` shows no PIE, so it's always loaded at the same address

-The goal is to overwrite the return address of vulnerable_function with the address of the secret function.
+The goal is to overwrite the return address (RIP register) of vulnerable_function with the address of the secret function.

 ```python
 void vulnerable_function()